MICROSCOPE: Launch

 MICROSCOPE was successfully launched on 25 April 2016 at 21:02:13 UTC from the Guiana Space Centre outside Kourou, French Guiana.
 It was carried by a Soyuz ST-A booster with a Fregat-M upper stage.
 Other payloads on this flight were the European Space Agency's Sentinel-1B Earth observation satellite and three CubeSats: OUFTI-1 from the University of Liège, e-st@r-II from the Polytechnic University of Turin, and AAUSAT-4 from Aalborg University.

 Results

 On 4 December 2017, the first results were published.
 The equivalence principle was measured to hold true within a precision of ×10^-15, improving prior measurements by an order of magnitude.

 End of mission

 After completing its mission goals and exhausting its supply of nitrogen fuel, the decommissioning of MICROSCOPE was announced on 18 October 2018.
 The spacecraft was first passivated, then two 4.5 m IDEAS (Innovative DEorbiting Aerobrake System) inflatable booms were deployed to passively de-orbit the spacecraft by creating a higher drag profile.
-By this method, MICROSCOPE is expected to re-enter Earth's atmosphere within 25 years instead of 73 years.
+By these means MICROSCOPE is expected to re-enter Earth's atmosphere within 25 instead of 73 years.